scyfris/cognitive_rpg/obsidian/Documentation/Wiki.md

 ![[tileset setup 8.gif]]
 #### Set Y-Sort on TileMap

 You need to set the Y Sort Enabled on the TileMap itself, because its layers will be Y Sorted.
 If you don't, you'll get a little red explanation mark.
+It's under CanvasItem->Order->Y Sort Enabled

 ![[tileset setup 10.gif]]